pascaldekloe/jwt/README.md

 … a JSON Web Token (JWT) library for the Go programming language.

 * Feature complete
-* No third-party dependencies
+* Full test coverage
-* Full unit test coverage
+* Dependency free

 The API enforces secure use by design.
 Unsigned tokens are rejected.
 No support for encrypted tokens either—use wire encryption instead.